This page was last updated on 15 April 2021.

-Belize is one of the few countries that has enacted legislation allowing online wagering to be established.
+Belize is one of the few countries to have enacted legislation that allows online wagering.
 The Computer Wagering Licensing Act, 1995, as amended, provides for the proper conduct and regulation of gambling over the internet.

 Besides legalising wagering on the internet, the Act also provides for the licensing of computer services operators who enable internet users to wager against each other on sporting events or other games of chance.

 'Computer Internet' is defined in the Act as being any publicly accessible data transmission network, or any privately-owned data transmission network which is authorised to transmit such data.
 ‘Computer wagering service’ is defined as a computer service that allows computer users to wager on sporting events or other games of chance against each other via the ‘computer internet’.

 The Belize Computer Wagering Licensing Board vets all applications for licences to provide computer wagering services and, with the prior approval of the Minister of Home Affairs (Minister), can grant exclusive licences.
 They are also responsible for the control and regulation of all persons who provide computer wagering services.

 Applications for a licence to provide computer wagering services must be accompanied by an application fee of US$10,000.
 International companies with an online gaming license that route online gaming activities through or to Belize are subject to an annual routing fee of 0.75% of annual gross revenue up to a maximum of US$250,000.

 A considerable amount of documentation needs to be submitted upon application for a licence to provide computer wagering services.
 As a security for the performance of obligations under the licence and for the payment of any fine, licensees are required to make a cash deposit of US$500,000.
 Other regulatory requirements include (at the time of writing):